LLNL/b-mpi3/README.md

 `put` and `get` functions take at least 3 arguments (and at most 4).
 The first two is a range of iterators, while the third is the destination/source process rank (called "target_rank").

-Relavant examples and test are located in For more examples, look into `./mpi3/tests/`, `./mpi3/examples/` and `./mpi3/exercises/`.
+Relevant examples and test are located in For more examples, look into `./mpi3/tests/`, `./mpi3/examples/` and `./mpi3/exercises/`.

 `mpi3::window`s may carry type information (as `mpi3::window<double>`) or not (`mpi3::window<>`)